Genesis 11 – Mankind after the Flood; the Tower of Babel

 Then Abram and Nahor took wives: the name of Abram’s wife was Sarai, and the name of Nahor’s wife, Milcah, the daughter of Haran the father of Milcah and the father of Iscah.
 But Sarai was barren; she had no child.

 a.
-Then Abram and Nahor took wives: Abram’s wife Sari (her name means “contentious”) was barren, unable to bear children.
+Then Abram and Nahor took wives: Abram’s wife Sarai (her name means contentious) was barren, unable to bear children.

 b.
-Abram’s wife was Sarai … she had no child: Because the name “Abram” means “Father,” it must have constantly amazed those meeting Abram to discover he had no children.
+Abram’s wife was Sarai… she had no child: Because the name Abram means father, it must have been an awkward embarrassment for Abram to explain that he had no children.
 But his present lack of children will play an important role in God’s plan of redemption.

 4. (31-32) The family of Terah and their travels from Ur of the Chaldeans to Haran.